Dfte/Discovery/README.md

 BUT !

 With Discovery v1.2 you can now use a huge part of the tool even without the API keys.
-Note that you wull not be able to use the harvester module nor the shodan and whatCMS api.
+Note that you will not be able to use the harvester module nor the shodan and whatCMS api.

 ## Whois/DNS request